ProgUn1corn/Qlourie_Astral_R/README.md

 ![Astral_R](Docs/Rally2/11.jpg)
 ![Astral_R](Docs/Rally2/7.jpg)
 ## Chassis
-- Lightweight chassis (10kg heavier than BRC)
+- Lightweight chassis (heavier than BRC)
 - 1230KG minimum measured with only one spare
 - 1390KG minimum with driver and co-driver and one spare wheel
 - ~1420KG tarmac running weight, ~1445kg gravel running weight (Running weight includes fuel and tools like in real life)